Life Library — Procreation Issues

 Some moral issues involved with in vitro fertilization are the dilemma of leftover embryos, the loss of embryos that do not implant, the unmarried woman seeking pregnancy, the use of donor sperm or egg and, perhaps most importantly, the increasing separation of the biological from the relational inherent in reproductive technologies.

 This article is a summary of the theology of marriage that can serve as a foundation for evaluating the implications of reproductive technologies from a Christian perspective.

 We need to distinguish the critique of reproductive technologies from a criticism of people we may know who have made use of them.
 This information is offered to Christian couples to help them think about the possible use of reproductive technologies.

 Resolution 6-10: Guidance on Contraceptive Methods

-LCMS Sanctity of Human Life Committee offers this document in response to resolution 6-10 placed before the 2004 convention of The Lutheran Church—Missouri Synod.
+The Lutheran Church—Missouri Synod’s Sanctity of Human Life Committee offers this document in response to resolution 6-10 placed before the Synod’s 2004 convention.